MooersLab/pymolsnips/README.md

 The snippets are stored in a single `xml` file.
 The storage location for this file is not in the documentation.
-Try the following on Mac (one of the four) and Linux (first three):
+Try the following on Mac (last one of the four) and Linux (first three):

 ```bash
 /Users/blaine/.local/share/ktexteditor_snippets/data/pml-kate.xml